Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 Spectrum Analyzers can be classified in 3 basic categories in reference to their architecture:

-- Real-time Spectrum Analyzers (RSA).
+- Real-time Spectrum Analyzers (RSA or RSTA):
-- Swept Spectrum Analyzers (SA)
+- Swept Spectrum Analyzers (SA):
-- Vector Signal Analyzers (VSA)
+- Vector Signal Analyzers (VSA):

 ## Spectrum Views
 _It is very important to understand what information can be understood from the different views_